craterdog-bali/js-bali-cloud-api/README.md

 ### Bali Nebula API
 This project provides a JavaScript version of the API needed to interact with the [_Bali Nebula™_](https://github.com/craterdog-bali/bali-project-documentation/wiki).
 It allows a client program to perform the following tasks:
- * manage the client's notary key and public certificate
- * create components and commit them to the nebula repository as notarized documents
+ * create components and commit them to the Bali Nebula™ document repository as notarized documents
+ * compile component type documents to create new types in the repository
+ * send messages to components that are stored as notarized documents in the repository
- * send and receive notarized messages
+ * send and receive notarized messages over global queues
  * post notarized events to other interested components

 ![Pyramid](https://raw.githubusercontent.com/craterdog-bali/js-bali-nebula-api/master/docs/images/BaliPyramid.png)